 Arms (make 2):

-4. Switch to the dark gray and SC for 13 rounds.
-Bind off.
+Round 4-16: Switch to the dark gray and SC for 13 rounds.
+Bind off and keep a long tail end.

-Add stuffing to both arms, but do not add too much near the tops otherwise the arms will be stiff at the shoulders.
+Add stuffing to both arms, but do not add too much near the tops or the arms will be stiff at the shoulders.

 Legs (make 2):